Artificial Sweeteners

 • Digestion: Acesulfame potassium is not metabolized by the body and is excreted largely unchanged in the urine.

 • Toxicity: Acesulfame potassium is considered safe for consumption by regulatory agencies when consumed within acceptable daily intake levels.
 Studies have not found evidence of carcinogenicity or other significant health risks.
+Recent large-scale studies link higher consumption to faster cognitive decline.

 5. Neotame: